 - Afternoon at leisure

 This morning we visit the studio of one of the world’s great painters, Paul Cézanne.
 Dickens visited Aix, Provençal poet Frédéric Mistral went to school and Marcel Pagnol attended university there, and it was Émile Zola’s home town.
 As a boy he became friendly with Cézanne, and the two enjoyed long excursions where Paul would paint and Émile would write.
 In Zola’s fiction Aix becomes Plassans, a quiet provincial town in The Conquest of Plassans.
 The studio gives a fascinating glimpse into the life of a great artist, an artist who also inspired a novel, Zola’s The Masterpiece.
 From the studio, we shall enjoy views of Mont Sainte-Victoire, painted so often by Cézanne.
-Afternoon will be at leisure.
+The afternoon will be at leisure.
 (Overnight Aix-en-Provence) B

 Day 8:Wednesday 12 September, Aix-en-Provence – Marseille – Aix-en-Provence